hilios/jQuery.countdown/examples/01-website-launch.md

 category: examples
 ---

-This one is very similar to the legacy example, but uses the callback style.
+This one is very similar to the legacy example, but uses the callback style instead.
 Format the output with blank-padded values for weeks (`%-w`) and days (`%-d`).

 <div class="launch-time">
     This plugin will be available in ...